A typical Williams

 |5||4.62||1.03||27||0.361||169||The total length of wire on a coil can not be calculated from the Ohms per km approximation data on this chart. |

-General purpose Ohm meters are not accurate enough.
+General purpose Ohm meters are not accurate enough to measure factions of an Ohm.
 Also, coil wire and test equipment lead resistance will vary with temperature.

 Solenoid Coil Sleeve Chart